 No matter how much time you spend at the office, we all have to clock out and relax a bit.

 Alpharetta’s more than just one of the friendliest cities in America.
-We’ve got excellent housing options featuring contemporary architecture, thriving school systems with high graduation rates and impressive ACT scores, and an entertainment scene that stretches to sprawling shopping concourses and large theaters to food trucks and craft breweries.
+We’ve got excellent housing options featuring contemporary architecture, thriving school systems with high graduation rates at around 90%, impressive ACT scores, and an entertainment scene that stretches to sprawling shopping concourses and large theaters to food trucks and craft breweries.

 Most cities will claim they offer “something for everyone.”
 But ever since Forbes named us the “#1 Place to Relocate in America,” well, we like to think we’re pretty convincing.

-- Top 25 Best Places to Move Forbes
+- Top 50 Best Places to Live MONEY Magazine

 Our many workspaces and office buildings are state-of-the-art, but we admit that they’d make a lousy home.
 Thankfully, Alpharetta has plenty of great housing options to choose from.

-More than 90 percent of our houses were built in 1980 or later, which explains why 83 percent of our houses are worth $200,000 or more.
+More than 90% of our houses were built in 1980 or later, which explains why 94% of our houses are worth $200,000 or more.
 And if you’re bringing (or starting) a big family, we can accommodate—nearly a third of our homes offer 9 or more rooms.

 How did we earn our place in Forbes’ “Top Ten Friendliest Cities in America” list?
 We didn’t do it by staying home all the time, that’s for sure.
-From the brand new $600 Avalon entertainment concourse to excellent events at the Verizon Wireless Amphitheatre at Encore Park to countless independently owned businesses, it’s hard not to love thy neighbor.
+From the Ameris Bank Amphitheatre to TopGolf to countless independently owned businesses, it’s hard not to love thy neighbor.

-The Alpharetta Convention & Visitors Bureau has a great list of all the Alpharetta Eateries.
+Alpharetta is home to more than 200 eateries and the Alpharetta Convention & Visitors Bureau has a great list of all the Alpharetta Restaurants.